 This is why paying attention to your behavior is so important.
 Nonetheless, there are ways you can change your patterns of behavior in a positive way.
 Any can change their daily choices given enough time and effort.

 Switching your negative habits to more positive ones has a number of long-term benefits and positive outcomes that affect our daily lives.
 This article covers the top beneficial habit-building strategies and how you can implement them today.

 How to Build a Habit?

 Building habits starts by breaking down larger habits into more manageable ones.
-Even the most difficult to build habits can be tackled if you break them down.
-Small habits are the habits that you can relatively easily incorporate into your daily life.
+Even the most difficult-to-build habits can be tackled if you break them down.
+Small habits are habits that you can relatively easily incorporate into your daily life.